Skip to main content

 The Children's Literature Collection @ Hamline

-The Children's Literature Collection is housed on the 2nd floor of the Hamline Library.
+The Children's Literature Collection is housed on the 2nd floor of the Hamline's Bush Library.
 This collection provides research support for students in the Writing for Children and Young Adult (MFAC) program and includes:

-- Books on the MFAC Required and Recommended Reading Lists
+- Some books on the MFAC Required and Recommended Reading Lists

 - Selected books written by MFAC faculty and alumni